 The only options here are to upgrade to the latest version of Capture One or to downgrade your operating system.

-See which OS versions are compatible with your version of Capture One here: Which version of Capture One will work on my Apple operating system? / Which version of Capture One will work with my Windows operating system?
+See which OS versions are compatible with your version of Capture One here: Capture One system requirements and OS support

-Open Capture One by holding down the Option (Mac) or Alt (Win) key, after initialising the application.
-This will prompt a window to appear on the screen, whereby you can choose to create a new database (catalog or session) or open a previously used, healthy database.
+Open Capture One by holding down the Option (Mac) or Alt (Win) key, after initializing the application.
+This will prompt a window to appear on the screen, whereby you can choose to create a new database (Catalog or Session) or open a previously used, healthy database.

-- The application is still running in the background (Windows)
+The application is still running in the background.